30 December 2017

 Tracy Stetson

 We were at Tracy’s and Russell’s parents house in the small, exclusive Marin County community of Woodacre.
-There were assorted other friends including Stetson cousins inside the house, likely asleep.
-The parents were in Europe so our generation had the run of the place.
-Russell referred to the large ranch style house and adjoining property as shangrila.
+There were assorted other friends, including Stetson cousins, inside the house.
+Russell and Tracy’s parents were in Europe so our generation had the run of the place.
+Russell referred to the large ranch style house and adjoining property as Shangri-La.

-When the school year ended I’d had an open invitation from Russell to “come hang out.”
-I think Russell liked me because of my sense of humor and my ability to keep up with him when he started drinking and using.
-At his house I had to put up with more of the stupid, sexist, borderline racist and classist things he said.
-I hated myself for it but the alternative was going back to Berkeley and either working with my mom at the juice collective she ran or helping dad at his small law practice where he was setting world records for most pro bono cases.
+I think Russell liked me because of my sense of humor and my ability to keep up with his prodigious drinking and using.
+Being with Russell meant putting up with cynical and cruel views of anyone not in his inner circle.
+It was equal opportunity snobbery, he hated everyone.
+I in turn hated myself for indulging the misanthrope but the alternative was going back to Berkeley and either working with my mom at the juice collective she ran or helping dad at his small law practice.
+And being sober the entire time with no access to the delicious Tracy.
 I'd had enough of the non stop political discussions that had had dominated my upbringing, I just wanted to have fun.
-No one could see to that like Russell, who for all his faults was also a wit.
+No one could see to that like Russell.

 Worse than Russell were his friends and cousins.
-There were eight to ten different ones of them around at any given time and each was more shallow and insipid then the next.
-I only liked one of them, a female cousin, Charlotte, and her only because she was so cute and at all times wore the skimpiest bikini ever made.
+There were eight to ten of them around at any given time and each was more shallow and insipid then the next.
+I only liked one of them, a female cousin, Charlotte, and her only because she was so cute and wore the skimpiest bikini ever made.

-I was making a little progress with Tracy.
-Virtually every other guy who came by flirted with her too but I was the new guy so she’d never heard my patter before and I was, as she herself said "different than the usual bozos who come by."
+It was my third day at Shangri-La and I was making a little progress with Tracy.
+Virtually every other guy who came by flirted with her too.
+I was the new guy so had the advantage of her having never heard my patter before.
+Still, I was getting the impression that she was about to tell me that she liked me but “not in that way.”

 Trying to be fully awake was proving difficult.
-I managed to stand up and find my watch which, to my great surprise, indicated that it was 9:00.
+I managed to stand up and find my watch which indicated that it was 9:00.
 I was physically wobbly and mentally hazy.
 The only solution was to jump into the pool.
-First I stopped by the lounge chair and looked at Tracy’s tits.
+First I stopped by the lounge chair and looked at Tracy’s breasts.
 They were perfect.
 I didn’t remember her taking her top off so this was my first conscious look at them.

 “Stop looking at my sister’s tits while she’s sleeping!”
-Russell shouted.
+Russell said.
 I was so startled that I jumped into the pool without removing my shirt.
-Ten minutes of swimming made my muscles ache but my head clear.
+Five minutes of swimming made my muscles ache but my head clear.
 When I got out of the pool Russell handed me a Bloody Mary.
 “You’ve earned this, my friend.
 For meritorious service in the face of the hated enemy, sobriety.”

 At this meal Russell sat next to Charlotte who was sporting her usual flimsy bikini.
-She was about 5’11 which made her a an inch or so taller than Russell and I, had remarkably pale skin for someone who never covered up much of her body.
-But that skin was without blemish and I fantasized about tasting it.
-She had long blonde hair reaching the middle of her back.
-Charlotte had not an ounce of fat anywhere that it did not enhance her figure.
+She was about 5’11 which made her an inch or so taller than Russell and I. She had remarkably pale skin for someone who never covered up much of her body.
+That skin was without blemish and I fantasized about tasting it.
+Charlotte had not an ounce of fat anywhere that wasn’t in the service of enhancing her figure.
 If I weren’t so smitten by Tracy, I’d have made a play for her.
 Charlotte was clearly flirting with Russell, many women did — as did some men — but he was oblivious to flirtation and never reciprocated.
-In fact Russell never spoke of women or sex at all except to make fun of couples, of course.
-Initially I’d thought he was gay but he showed no interest in men either.
+In fact Russell never spoke of women or sex at all except to make fun of couples.
+Some people speculated that he was gay but he showed no interest in men either.

-After brunch we lounged by the pool and commenced to get really high.
-This particular day, lines of coke were on the menu chased by tequila or beer.
+After brunch we lounged by the pool and commenced to get high.
+This particular day, lines of coke were on the menu to be chased by tequila or beer.
 I choose the latter.
-The conversation was variously silly or philosophical and there was some local gossip bandied about that I of course knew nothing about.
-I started feeling genuinely excited about life (thank you, cocaine) and bored senseless by the conversation.
-When Tracy got up to go inside I followed her.
+The conversation was variously silly or philosophical and there was some local gossip bandied about that meant nothing to me.
+I started feeling genuinely excited about life (thank you, cocaine) and excited about my prospects in a weird sort of everything-is-going-to-be-great-forever kind of way.

 “Watching you do anything is a thrill.”